crusher-dev/documentation/docs/reference/api/influxdb.md

   [partition strategy](/docs/concept/partitions/) set to `NONE`.
 If you would like to define a partition strategy, you should [CREATE](/docs/reference/sql/create-table/) the table beforehand.
-- When the timestamp is empty, QuestDB will use the server timestamp.
+- When the timestamp is empty, Crusher will use the server timestamp.

 ### Generic example